contreras-117/KenzieCapstone-recipe-search-engine/README.md

 # Capstone Project

-This is my Kenie Capstone project.
+This is my Kenzie Academy Capstone project.
 ChefMate: A Recipe Search Engine

 This project was done with a team of 4